KevinTopollaj/GitHub-Followers/README.md

 - Introducing GitHub Followers an app that has an all-in-one solution for seamless exploration of user GitHub network.
 Crafted with precision and attention to detail, this app offers a user-friendly experience from the moment you launch it.

-- With GitHub Followers, navigation is a breeze thanks Coordinators, ensuring smooth transitions between features while maintaining code modularity.
+- With GitHub Followers, navigation is a breeze thanks to Coordinators, ensuring smooth transitions between features while maintaining code modularity.
 It contains an intuitive onboarding process, guiding you through key functionalities for a seamless introduction to the app.

 - Experience fast data retrieval powered by Async/Await networking, ensuring responsive interactions as you browse through GitHub user data.
 The combination of UIKit and SwiftUI delivers dynamic and visually appealing user interfaces, enhancing engagement and interaction.

-- It also contains a comprehensive state handling mechanisms, providing clear feedback throughout the data fetching process.
-Plus allows you to keep your favourite GitHub users at your fingertips with the Persistence Manager, ensuring your preferences are saved locally for a personalized experience every time.
+- It also contains comprehensive state handling mechanisms, providing clear feedback throughout the data fetching process.
+Plus allows you to keep your favorite GitHub users at your fingertips with the Persistence Manager, ensuring your preferences are saved locally for a personalized experience every time.

 ## Features

-### 1. Implement Programatic UI using AutoLayout:
+### 1. Implement Programmatic UI using AutoLayout for UIKit:

 - The user interfaces is created using programmatic UI using AutoLayout.
 Implementing programmatic UI ensures adaptability and gives us more control.

+### 2. Use a combination of UIKit and SwiftUI to create UI in a composable way:

+- Create a dynamic and responsive user interface with UIKit and SwiftUI, embracing its declarative syntax and composable nature to design intuitive and visually appealing layouts to enhance user engagement and interaction.

-### 2. Implement Coordinators for Navigation in the App:
+### 3. Implement Coordinators for Navigation in the App:

 - Streamline navigation flow within the app by implementing Coordinators.
 This architectural pattern enhances code maintainability and scalability, separating navigation logic from view controllers for improved modularity.

-### 3. Implement Onboarding:
+### 4. Implement Onboarding:

 - Enhance user engagement and familiarity with the app through an intuitive onboarding experience.
 Guiding users through key features and functionalities during onboarding ensures a smooth and compelling introduction to the GitHub Followers app.

-### 4. Implement Networking using Async/Await:
+### 5. Implement Networking using Async/Await:

 - Using Async/Await to optimize network requests.
 By leveraging modern Swift concurrency features, ensure responsive user interactions while fetching and displaying GitHub user data efficiently.

-### 5. Use a combination of UIKit and SwiftUI to create UI in a composable way:

-- Create a dynamic and responsive user interface with UIKit and SwiftUI, embracing its declarative syntax and composable nature to design intuitive and visually appealing layouts to enhance user engagement and interaction.

 ### 6. Implement infinite scrolling with pagination: